RobertBaruch/digital_life/README.md

 The combinatorial solution has two parts: popcount on the neighbors, and implementation of the liveness logic.

 Other logic is for clocking the updates (as shown) and initializing the state (not shown).

+Also note that I've included connectors for neighbors in the schematic.
+You'll also need crossover connectors between cells.